 Of course, this data comes with the usual caveat that past results are not predictive of future returns.
 And, in fact, we’ve never experienced a period where central banks are unwinding massive balance sheets — much larger than they were following the global financial crisis — while raising interest rates from zero (or even negative territory in the case of the ECB).
 A lot can go wrong.

-Such uncertainty makes building an “all weather” portfolio all the more important, says Diana Wagner, a portfolio manager with Washington Mutual Investors FundSM.
+Such uncertainty makes building an “all weather” portfolio all the more important, says Diana Wagner, a Capital Group portfolio manager.

 For active investors, the key to navigating difficult periods is finding attractively valued companies that can generate earnings and profit growth regardless of the economic environment, Wagner explains.